View Document Text

 to have the competency and capacity to vote proxies on an unbiased and informed basis.

-Clients of LNW may obtain a copy of the proxy policies and procedures and details as to how the securities
+Clients of LNW may obtain a copy of its proxy policies and procedures and details as to how the securities or

 address.